 Magazine, paper, and online: The website bphope.com is affiliated with bp Magazine and has articles about the latest research, treatment, relationships, personal stories, tips, inspiration, and blogs.
 You can get a paper copy too.

 The learning, the recovery, the rest of your life has begun.

 It will be worth it.
 It will.
 Keep going.

 Do you have other resources to recommend?
 Drop me a line and let me know.

-This is the last chapter of Prozac Monologues: A Voice from the Edge.
+This is the last chapter of Prozac Monologues: A Voice from the Edge, with updates and additions.
 Did you find it helpful?
 Stay in touch – sign up for the newsletter and receive the first chapter as a gift.